Aaron Nesmith NBA Preview vs. the Bucks

-Aaron Nesmith's Indiana Pacers take the court versus the Milwaukee Bucks at 8:00 PM ET on Monday.
+Aaron Nesmith and the Indiana Pacers match up versus the Milwaukee Bucks at 7:00 PM ET on Wednesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-With prop bets in place for Nesmith, let's break down some stats and trends to assist you in making good predictions.
+With prop bets available for Nesmith, let's break down some stats and trends to help you find good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.